+Now what false glosses h

-Now, what false glosses be they fain to
+Mt 6:1-4; 10:42; 25:31-46 Now, what false glosses be they fain to

-Mt 6:1-4; 10:42; 25:31-46 Now, what false glosses be they fain to Lk 11:41 find against good works, to corrupt Eph 6:8 a hundred plain places of Holy Scripture 5 Heb 13:16 by which they be clearly declared 1 Pt 3:1-2, 6, 10-12 for things specially pleasing to God, Rv 2:5; 14:13; 22:12 and through the means of his goodness 2 Cor 5:10 highly rewardable in heaven and meritorious!
-Ps 76:12 What false glosses be they 10 1 Tm 5:9-12 fain to find against holy vows of chastity, to corrupt so many plain places of Scripture as utterly y condemn to the devil their foul, filthy "weddings" and inces tuous lechery!
-Finally, feign they not f alse glosses to corrupt the Gospel, and 15 drive God out of Christendo om, when they would expel Christ out of the Sacrament of the Alta ar?
-What care they how they gloss the Apostle, when they care not how shameless they show themselves in setting so false and foolish g glosses to the plain, open words of our Savior Christ himself?
-20 Mt 26:26 For where he said of the Blessed Sacrament, "This is my body," Martin Luther, Tyndale's old master, glosse eth it thus: "This is bread and my body."
-Then Friar Huessgen an d Zwingli, Tyndale's two new masters, declining from ill to worse. gloss it in this fashion: "This is my 25 body' is as much to say as " This signifieth my body."
-And so make they Christ to declare himse elf as though he would tell us thus: "I said indeed that this is my b ody, and so I made mine apostles ween, and so have I made all good men believe this fifteen hundred years but all this while have I had no lust to tell my church the truth, 30 because there were so many good men in it that would not upon trust of faith alone forbear f rom all good works, but were very busy with them by reason or f their wrong understanding of the Scripture which I liked no ot to declare plainly to them, because so many of them did vow ch nastity and kept it.
-But now that I have 35 found another manner sort of of holy men, that have vowed chastity and break their vow, and will do no such good works as might make them trust upon any reward in heaven, nor forbear any evil works wherewith they should walk to hell... but live at liberty, and do what they list, and believe as they list, and look to leap straight to heaven by the promise that I never made them: to them 5 have I therefore now showed even the very bottom of my stomach... and not, yet, all at once... but first I told Luther and his sect that in the Sacrament was both my very body and very bread therewith, because they should not eat flesh without bread, for fear of breeding worms in the babes' bellies.
-But now soon after, since, I told to 10 Friar Huessgen and Zwingli, and bade them tell it out unto Tyndale, that whereas I said 'This is my body' and 'This is my blood,' I meant no more but that it signifieth my body and my blood, and is nothing else indeed but even a cup of very wine and therewith good cakebread, alone... but if it be, as Tyndale doubteth, 15 with overmuch watering turned from bread to starch."
+Lk 11:41 find against good works, to corrupt

+Eph 6:8 a hundred plain places of Holy Scripture 5

+Heb 13:16 by which they be clearly declared

+1 Pt 3:1-2, 6, 10-12 for things specially pleasing to God,

+Rv 2:5; 14:13; 22:12 and through the means of his goodness

+2 Cor 5:10 highly rewardable in heaven and meritorious!

+Ps 76:12 What false glosses be they 10

+1 Tm 5:9-12 fain to find against holy vows of

+chastity, to corrupt so many plain

+y condemn to the devil their foul,

+filthy "weddings" and inces

+alse glosses to corrupt the Gospel, and 15

+om, when they would expel Christ out

+ar?
+What care they how they gloss the

+thow shameless they show themselves in

+glosses to the plain, open words of our

+Savior Christ himself?
+20

+Mt 26:26 For where he said of the Blessed Sacrament,

+"This is my body," Martin Luther,

+eth it thus: "This is bread and my body."

+d Zwingli, Tyndale's two new masters,

+gloss it in this fashion: "This is my 25

+3 This signifieth my body."
+And so make

+2 elf as though he would tell us thus: "I

+• ody, and so I made mine apostles ween,

+• l men believe this fifteen hundred years

+no lust to tell my church the truth, 30

+good men in it that would not upon

+rom all good works, but were very

+f their wrong understanding of the

+ot to declare plainly to them, because

+• nastity and kept it.
+But now that I have 35

+tound another manner sort of of holy men, that have vowed chastity

+and break their vow, and will do no such good works as might make them trust upon any reward in heaven, nor forbear any evil works wherewith they should walk to hell... but live at liberty. and do what they list, and believe as they list, and look to leap straight to heaven by the promise that I never made them: to them 5 have I therefore now showed even the very bottom of my stomach... and not, yet, all at once... but first I told Luther and his sect that in the Sacrament was both my very body and very bread therewith, because they should not eat flesh without bread, for fear of breeding worms in the babes' bellies.
+But now soon after, since, I told to 10 Friar Huessgen and Zwingli, and bade them tell it out unto Tyndale, that whereas I said 'This is my body' and 'This is my blood,' I meant no more but that it signifieth my body and my blood, and is nothing else indeed but even a cup of very wine and 15 therewith good cakebread, alone... but if it be, as Tyndale doubteth, with overmuch watering turned from bread to starch."